unclecode/listen-cli/README.md

 ```
 python script.py --youtube-url "https://www.youtube.com/watch?v=5gL9Ctwmc_g" --engine fast --save-audio
 ```

-## 🧑‍💻 Launch Your Own Transcription Server

-You can also launch your own high-quality transcription server using the open-source `fast-whisper` model.
-Check out the Jupyter notebook provided in this repository for a step-by-step guide on how to do this.

-In the notebook, I demonstrate how to run the server in Google Colab and use ngrok to create a public URL for your server, allowing you to use it in your application.

 ### Steps:
 1. **Run the Notebook**: Open the Jupyter notebook and run the cells to launch the server.